 It is time for the madness to stop before the little remaining credibility of the CDC is irrevocably trashed.

 On behalf of the patient communities that I serve as an unpaid volunteer advocate, I thus propose the following needed measures for immediate consideration and action:

-- CDC must convene a timely and publicly transparent National Consensus Review on the practice of pain medicine, to generate not only “opioid guidelines” but instead, a scientifically supported standard of practice for use of prescription opioids.
-One way to hasten this process may be to re-convene the BSC Opioid Workgroup for a period of not more than one year and charge them with definitive and documented resolution of the many issues and concerns expressed in their July 2021 report to the BSC, before circulation of a redirected practice standard for public review in the Federal Register.
-I also strongly advise that the Workgroup be augmented by nomination of additional qualified patient advocates.
+- CDC must convene a timely and publicly transparent National Consensus Review on the practice of pain medicine to generate not only “opioid guidelines” but, instead, a scientifically supported standard of practice for the use of prescription opioids.
+One way to hasten this process may be to re-convene the BSC Opioid Workgroup for a period of not more than one year and charge them with a definitive and documented resolution of the many issues and concerns expressed in their July 2021 report to the BSC before the circulation of a redirected practice standard for public review in the Federal Register.
+I also strongly advise that the Workgroup be augmented by the nomination of additional qualified patient advocates.